telerik/maui-docs/controls/datepicker/datepicker-styling.md

 ## Example for Implementing the Styling Options

-The following example demonstrates how to define a sample RadDatePicker.
+The following example demonstrates how to define a sample DatePicker.

 #### Defining the RadDatePicker